EVNdevs/EVN-arduino/docs/others/evnadc.rst

 .. class:: EVNADC(uint8_t port)

-    :param port: I2C port the multiplexer is connected to (1-16)
+    :param port: I2C port the 4-channel ADC is connected to (1-16)

 Functions
 ---------
 .. function:: bool begin()

-    Initializes analog multiplexer.
+    Initializes 4-channel ADC.
 Call this function before using the other functions.

-    :returns: Boolean indicating whether the multiplexer was successfully initialized.
+    :returns: Boolean indicating whether the 4-channel ADC was successfully initialized.
 If ``false`` is returned, all other functions will return 0.

 Set Functions
 """""""""""""""